abapinho/abapTimeMachine/README.md

 ## What

 A simple programa called `ZBLAME`.
-Give it the name of a program and it will list its source code blaming someone for every single line.
+Give it the name of a program and it will list its source code, blaming someone for every single line.

 ## Requirements